Intro

 We are citizen volunteers who fight against this blight.
 We can do this because signs placed in the right-of-way are considered abandoned trash.
 Sure, we have better things to do, but we make time for our community.

 The Truckload Bunch started out as the Gwinnett "sign posse".
 For many years there were just a few of us doing this lonely and sometimes risky public service.
-Back then, developers would hire security guards to watch their illegal signs and harass people who pulled them.
+Back then, developers would hire security guards to watch over their illegal signs and harass people who cleaned them up.
 Only a few years ago, you could still find numerous illegal signs concentrated on street corners.
 Just going several miles down a major road would fill up a pickup truck and we had to make multiple trips to the county dumpster.

 Gwinnett is part of a nationwide problem and proof that it can be brought under control.
 We would like to help other Metro Atlanta counties and cities fight back like we have.
 Select your county along the left, or if it is not listed, we can add it.